5 Biblical Principles of Corporate Prayer

 Having dynamic prayer times that focus on kingdom advancement will revolutionize your congregation.
 People will feel more passion and a stronger desire to pray if you work at developing these spiritual principles of corporate prayer.
 Fringe people and those who don’t view the Christian life much beyond what’s in it for me, will be impacted spiritually.
 And you will begin to see greater and greater areas of transformation in people’s lives, in your church and the community around.

 --Jonathan Graf is the president of the Church Prayer Leaders Network and the publisher of Payer Connect magazine.
-This article is based on an upcoming book: Restored Power: Becoming a Praying Church One Tweak at a Time.
+This article is based on his new book: Restored Power: Becoming a Praying Church One Tweak at a Time.